ClintH/ixfx-demos/data/pool-key/README.md

 # pool-key

 Demonstrates the ixfx Pool class.
+[Try demo online](https://clinth.github.io/ixfx-demos/data/pool-key/).

 Pool resources in this case are HTML elements.
 These are generated on-demand up to the capacity of the Pool and automatically removed after an interval.